 Pupil Premium children performed equally or better in all areas and only slightly below the non-PP children in reading, maths, and writing.
 Class teachers and LSAs continue to target additional reading with for PP, particularly if they are not reading regularly with adult support at home.
+Every class has a list of daily readers.

 An ELSA was used to support our PP children who needed emotional or mental health support due to personal reasons which may affect their learning.
 The ELSA support has been extremely effective and has built strong relationships with our PP families.
-It is a vital role and one that we intend to increase.
+It is a vital role and one that we intend to keep.

 Interventions run by LSAs showed progress which were monitored as part of the school SENCO's provision monitoring, pupil progress meetings, assessment leaders and class teachers.
 Where interventions were not effective enough, interventions were adapted to suit the needs of learners.
+We have had a big focus on adaptive teaching and learning this year.
+The use of technology has also made learning inclusive for pupils.

-A thorough analysis of attendance continues to be completed every half term event though we do not currently have an attendance officer.
+A thorough analysis of attendance continues to be completed every half term even though we do not currently have an attendance officer.
 Attendance was below 96% for 69% of the disadvantaged pupils in 2021/2022.
-Interestingly, the school had an attendance officer last year.
-This year we are trying a different approach with parents.
+Disadvantaged pupil attendance rate for 2022/2023 was 90.96%.
+It should be above 96%.
+This will be a target for 2023/2024.